Live Aid: Collaborative effort

-The concert began at 12:00 British Summer Time (BST) (7:00 Eastern Daylight Time (EDT)) at Wembley Stadium in the United Kingdom.
+The concert began at noon British Summer Time (BST) (7:00 Eastern Daylight Time (EDT)) at Wembley Stadium in the United Kingdom.
 It continued at John F. Kennedy Stadium (JFK) in the United States, starting at 13:51 BST (8:51 EDT).
 The UK's Wembley performances ended at 22:00 BST (17:00 EDT).
-The JFK performances and whole concert in the US ended at 04:05 BST 14 July (23:05 EDT).
-Thus, the concert continued for just over 16 hours, but since many artists' performances were conducted simultaneously in Wembley and JFK, the total concert's length was much longer.
+The JFK performances and the whole concert in the US ended at 04:05 BST on 14 July (23:05 EDT).
+Thus, the concert continued for just over 16 hours, but since many artists' performances were conducted simultaneously in Wembley and JFK, the total concert length was just over 24 hours.

 Mick Jagger and David Bowie intended to perform a transatlantic duet, with Bowie in London and Jagger in Philadelphia.
 Problems of synchronisation meant the only practical solution was to have one artist, likely Bowie at Wembley, mime along to prerecorded vocals broadcast as part of the live sound mix for Jagger's performance from Philadelphia.
 Veteran music engineer David Richards (Pink Floyd and Queen) was brought in to create footage and sound mixes Jagger and Bowie could perform to in their respective venues.
 The BBC would then have had to ensure those footage and sound mixes were in sync while also performing a live vision mix of the footage from both venues.
-The combined footage would then have had to be bounced back by satellite to the various broadcasters around the world.
+The combined footage would then have had to be bounced back by satellite to the various broadcasters worldwide.
 Due to the time lag (the signal would take several seconds to be broadcast twice across the Atlantic Ocean), Richards concluded there was no way for Jagger to hear or see Bowie's performance, meaning there could be no interaction between the artists, essentially defeating the whole point of the exercise.
-On top of this, both artists objected to the idea of miming at what was perceived as a historic event.
-Instead, Jagger and Bowie worked with Richards to create a video of the song they would have performed, a cover of "Dancing in the Street", which was shown on the screens of both stadiums and broadcast as part of many TV networks' coverage.
+On top of this, both artists objected to miming during what was perceived as a historic event.
+Instead, Jagger and Bowie worked with Richards to create a video of the song they would have performed, a cover of "Dancing in the Street", which was shown on the screens of both stadiums and broadcast as part of many television networks' coverage.